 This flexibility comes in many shapes and forms.
-Customer-centered roles are a bit constrained (people going to a store/bank/etc. and finding closed doors is just bad business), but for office workers the possibilities are nearly endless.
+Customer-centered roles are constrained but for knowledge workers the possibilities are nearly endless.

-Now let’s see why this flexible working scheme is starting to push the traditional 9-to-5 template into oblivion, what potential issues could arise and how a time tracking app can help you deal with all of it.
+In this guide we’ll assess flexitime and remote work schedules to see why alternate ways of working are starting to push the traditional 9-to-5 towards extinction, what potential issues could arise as a result, and how a time tracking app or remote working monitoring software can help you deal with all of it.

-This improves employees’ job satisfaction, motivation and productivity at work.
+A flexible work schedule can improve employees’ job satisfaction and motivation at work.
 And it shows you care about their wellbeing.
 Which brings us to company image.
 If you have a reputation of an employer who cares about their employees’ life-work balance, more people are going to want to work for you and more people will want to work with you too.
 And flexible working hours go a long way in reinforcing this value.

 And lastly, as a consequence of all this, there’s the increased employee retention.
 Employee turnover is an expensive phenomenon, so having workers who want to stay is going to make your life easier.
 And considering the fact that flexibility is a top priority for 92% of millennials, it seems like you don’t have that much of a choice anyway.